proffzulus/agricultural-roboport/mod-description.md

 - Virtual-seed system: plants are placed as ghosts and built by robots.
 - **Quality support**: Plants retain quality from seeds and display quality badges.
 Toggle quality tracking with startup setting.
 - **Quality mutations**: Configurable chance for harvested plants to upgrade or downgrade quality tiers.
+- **Mod compatibility**: Supports custom agricultural items from other mods (e.g., boompuff-spore from Boompuff Agriculture).
+- **Smart filtering**: Whitelist mode supports per-quality filtering; blacklist mode blocks all qualities of an item.
 - Time-Division Multiplexing (TDM) scheduler: spreads work across ticks to avoid spikes.
 - Per-roboport precomputed grids for harvesting to minimize search costs.
 - Runtime settings to tune performance vs responsiveness.